proinsias/proinsias.github.io/_posts/2018/2018-07-12-Are-categorical-variables-getting-lost-in-your-random-forests.md

 ---
 layout: single
-title: "Are categorical variables getting lost in your random forests?"
+title: 'Are categorical variables getting lost in your random forests?'
 date: 2018-07-12 15:35
-last_modified_at: 2018-07-12 15:35
+last_modified_at: 2023-04-26 13:22:37
+categories:
-categories: posts
+    - posts
 tags:
     - datascience
     - machinelearning
 ---

 I've been one-hot encoding categorical variables for as long as I have been using